timdecena/Vocabventure/README.md

 # VocabVenture

+VocabVenture is a gamified vocabulary learning application with an adventure theme.
+The application helps users improve their vocabulary through interactive quests and challenges.

+The project consists of two main components:
+1. A Spring Boot backend API
+2. A React frontend application

 ## Backend Setup and Running Instructions

-This document provides instructions on how to set up and run the VocabVenture backend application.
+This section provides instructions on how to set up and run the VocabVenture backend application.

 ### Prerequisites